canvas-gamification/canvas-gamification-junit-tests/src/oop/creating_objects_from_classes/hard/q4/QuestionText.md

 Then, call the `getTotal` method and print the balance of the created Savings object on its own line.
 The result from doing this should be the printing of the `String` "Balance: x" where x is the value of the total.

-Then, call the `recieveBonus` method and repeat the print statement to view the new balance.
+Then, call the `recieveBonus` method and print the above String again with the updated balance.

 Note: You do not need to place the savings class in your submission code, the website will handle this for you.
 It is just for you to reference.

-### Dog Class:
+### Savings Class:

 ```java
 public class Savings {